 Laser beam quality is affected by:

-1. The theoretical Gaussian distribution that the laser could produce, and the difference between that energy profile and the actual output.
-This is directly attributable to injection laser quality, or the clarity and uniformity of the lasing elements.
+- The deviation between the ideal Gaussian distribution that a laser could produce and the actual output is directly attributable to the quality of the laser’s injection and the uniformity of the lasing elements.

 What Role Do Nonlinear Optics Play in the Quality of the Laser Beam?

 These effects can be harnessed using phase manipulation to improve beam quality through the intelligent and adaptive design of the optical pathway components.
-Second harmonic generation is an example of an NLO effect, whereby a ruby laser triggers the emission of coherent UV light from a quartz crystal.
+Second harmonic generation is an example of an NLO effect, where a laser beam interacts with a nonlinear crystal—such as KTP or BBO—to produce light at half the original wavelength, thereby modifying its spectral and phase properties.

 How Can the Quality of a Laser Beam Be Described Using Knowledge of Laser Parameters?

 Beam quality is either a direct or indirect measure of the distribution of energy across the beam and the divergence of the beam.
 Both of these are very influential in the eventual application of energy to vaporize a target to cut material.
-These factors influence the ability of the beam to be focused, reducing (as they degrade) the specific energy at the cut point and the divergence of the beam after the focal point, resulting in kerfing.
+These factors determine how tightly the beam can be focused.
+As beam quality degrades, the beam cannot be focused as sharply, which lowers the energy density at the cut point and increases the effective divergence beyond the focal point, often resulting in a wider kerf.

 Is Having a Low Beam Quality Good?